creativeflow3/mern-food-ordering-app-frontend/README.md

 # Food Ordering App

-This is an example of a full stack app for ordering food.
-This is the front end version, the backend version is at https://github.com/creativeflow3/mern-food-ordering-app-backend
+This is an example of a full stack food ordering platform built using the MERN staick.
+This is the front end version, the backend version written in NodeJS is at https://github.com/creativeflow3/mern-food-ordering-app-backend.

 The following tools were used to create this: